What is presbyopia?

 Corneal inlay involves a procedure where a tiny lens is implanted into the cornea of the non dominant eye to increase depth of focus in that eye.
 It reduces the need for reading glasses, while preserving the quality of distance vision.

 Refractive lens exchange (RLE) is a surgical procedure that is performed before your cataracts develop, and involves replacing the old, hardened natural lenses with new intraocular lenses (IOL).

-Presbyopia is a normal part of growing older and usually occurs gradually over many years, without causing pain or significant discomfort.
+Presbyopia is a normal part of growing older and usually occurs gradually over many years, without causing any pain or significant discomfort.